LepetitPortfolio/RandomDraw/README.md

 # RandomDraw

-#### Project discription
+#### Project discription :
-Project Type : Unreal Engine 4 project
+- Project Type : UE4 project
-UE4 Version : 4.27
+- UE4 Version : 4.27

 #### Discription :
 Mobile application to make random draws.
 By example for choose who to gift a christmas present by random